 The main discussion points were the new features and functionality coming in Riak’s 1.0 release.
 On the features side we had secondary indexing, re-written MapReduce functionality using Riak Pipe, and a new datastore LevelDB among other points.1 With these additions Basho is focusing more on feature completeness rather then adding new features.
 For a 1.0 release I think trimming back your feature list and resolving existing issues is the right move.

 During the talk I was surprised to find out that Riak was a lot less developed then I had thought.
-Some specifics would be helpful.
+Specifically:

 Riak is described as an eventually consistent, distributed, fault tolerant, key-value store heavily influenced by CAP Theorem and Amazon’s Dynamo paper.2 CAP Theorem, or Brewer’s Theorem states the following: